Skip to main content

 Telehealth for Health Monitoring and Chronic Care Management

 Telehealth allows providers to better connect with patients and help them monitor and manage their health.
-Telehealth interventions, such as those focused on diabetes and HIV/AIDS, have shown great promise for health monitoring and management.
+Telehealth interventions, such as those focused on HIV/AIDS, have shown great promise for health monitoring and management.
 Through these interventions, patients receive assistance via live video and remote patient monitoring with self-management, including monitoring blood glucose, taking prescribed medication, and following diet and exercise plans via live teleconferencing.
 Other examples of chronic conditions that may be monitored via telehealth include asthma, arthritis, hypertension, cardiovascular disease, and depression.
 Additionally, remote patient monitoring allows providers to regularly monitor patients and work to identify health risks and receive treatment sooner.

 The Health Resources and Services Administration offers telehealth best practice guides for managing chronic conditions and HIV care.